karthikeshwar0/todo/README.md

 # todo

 Oh wow!
 You reached the top of the mountains now!
-Which means you can throw away all the keys so far, and keep only the master keys!
+Which means you can throw away all the keys found so far, and keep only the master keys!

 ```